 The Only Way Is Essex 2018 air date: what you need to know about series 22

-TOWIE is returning to ITVBe soon – but who's in the cast and what's going to happen?
+TOWIE is returning to ITVBe soon with The Only Way is Barcelona – but who's in the cast and what's going to happen?
 Here's what we know so far...

 We don’t have long to wait for the brand new series of The Only Way Is Essex.

-The hit ITVBe reality series following the loves, lives and drams of Brentwood is coming back for series 22 in 2018.
+The hit ITVBe reality series following the cast’s loves, lives and drams is coming back for series 22 in 2018.
 Here’s everything you need to know:

 When is TOWIE back on TV?

-ITVBe will be airing series 22 of TOWIE on Sunday 25th March 2018, at the new time of 9pm.
+The TOWIE lot are swapping Brentwood for Barcelona as the ITVBe series kicks off with a special called The Only Way is Barcelona on Sunday 25th March 2018, at the new time of 9pm.

 We're coming sooner than you think… 😍 Back on your screens Sunday 25th March at the NEW time of 9pm!! 😱 Get ready for the 💥💔😍🤐💘😵😱😂 We're bringing it all so make sure you join us… #TOWIE pic.twitter.com/9KyMyzqxFp